w3f/Grants-Program/applications/Raze_Network.md

 <p align="center">
   <img src="https://github.com/razenetwork/Raze_Network/blob/main/image/image4.png" alt="" width="40%"/>
 </p>

+The concrete design of the ZKP algorithms is a twist of the schemes proposed in the last two figures of the Zether paper: https://eprint.iacr.org/2019/191.pdf on Page 41 and 42 respectively.
+The main difference is that the burn-proof on Page 41 only considers the case where the user withdraws all the money in the account while our statement considers the case where the user might withdraw an amount smaller than the balance and the ConfTransfer proof on Page 42 does not consider the one-out-of-many proof part while ours does.

 The user can invoke the lock module by running a CreateLockTx algorithm on the client-side.
 The client inputs a secret key `sk` and an Ethereum address `addr` to generate a signature to demonstrate he is indeed the owner of the account and he authorizes to lock the account to the input address `addr`.
 The signature would be `Sign(x, addr)`.
 Similarly, the user can invoke the unlock module by running a CreateUnlockTx on the client-side.
 The input of CreateUnlockTx algorithm is the same as that of the CreateLockTx algorithm.
 It will generate a similar signature to unlock the account.
 Note, we will embed a nonce derived from the current epoch number to prevent the replay attack.